samsquire/mazzle/README.md

 The word after the tool name is the component name.

-# Example - Managing the lifecycle of volumes, AMIs and system packages
+# Managing the lifecycle of volumes, AMIs and system packages

 Resources such as volumes, system packages and AMIs change infrequently and remain for an extended period.
 We can mark these resources as manually triggered resources with a '*' symbol.
 While your infrastructure changes rapidly around them, these are updated less frequently.
-Devops-pipeline will try avoid doing work it does not need to do.

 # Example - Prometheus and Vault cluster